SBET Protocol Overview

-The SBET Protocol is a decentralized sports betting platform built on Ethereum.
-It provides P2P order-book trading, multi-outcome pool betting, NFT-based wagering, LMSR prediction markets, and a modular treasury system — all governed by on-chain smart contracts with no off-chain custody of funds.
+The SBET Protocol is an AI-powered sports betting and AI prediction market platform built on Ethereum.
+It combines decentralized sports betting, betting with AI-assisted market intelligence, LMSR prediction markets, NFT wagering, SBET staking, on-chain governance, embedded market surfaces, and a modular treasury system — all secured by smart contracts with no off-chain custody of user funds.

 Contracts